Rio Hyon

-Rio Hyon (玄 理吾, Hyon Rio) is a Japanese footballer who plays as a midfielder for Tochigi SC, on loan from Tokushima Vortis.
+Rio Hyon (玄 理吾, Hyon Rio) is a Japanese footballer who plays as a midfielder for Sagan Tosu.

 Early life

 Hyon played for Nishinomiya SS, FC Libre and Shizuoka Gakuen High School in his youth, before signing for Tokushima Vortis.

 Career

 Hyon made his league debut for Tokushima against Mito HollyHock on the 17 April 2022.
 He was naturalized as a Japanese citizen in 2023.

 During the 2024 J2 League season, Hyon moved to Tochigi SC on loan.